Information for Contributors

 It is therefore very important to have well-structured essays which can be read fast.
 Where appropriate (in those cases where the article is a complex literary, cultural or historical essay on movements, trends, concepts, etc., and therefore comparatively longer), we encourage authors to organize the entries by sub-headings.

 4. Metadata and indexing of articles

 Metadata is "data about data", which helps users to find entries in database systems.
-This includes details such as an author’s country of birth and activity, a work’s country of publication, the country where an event or movement occurred, or countries involved in the event; dates of life/ activity/ composition/ occurrence (for an event or movement); genres (added to titles of works); activities (added to ‘people’ entries profiled – from novelist or poet, to bishop, politician, revolutionary, financier, patron, musician, physicist etc., a vast database of human activities are being covered by our metadata indexing system); cultural identities (added to people entries, when the person is known to belong to a recognisable cultural, racial or sexual minority – i.e. African American, French Canadian, Jewish, Gay& Lesbian, Black British etc.; a full list of the labels used in the Encyclopedia is available for downloading in the MyLE Account, the Contributors' and Editors' section, accessible after logging in – see 'Contribution Management', under Download Article Submission Forms.
+This includes details such as an author’s country of birth and activity, a work’s country of publication, the country where an event or movement occurred, or countries involved in the event; dates of life/ activity/ composition/ occurrence (for an event or movement); genres (added to titles of works); activities (added to ‘people’ entries profiled – from novelist or poet, to bishop, politician, revolutionary, financier, patron, musician, physicist etc., a vast database of human activities are being covered by our metadata indexing system); cultural identities (added to people entries, when the person is known to belong to a recognisable cultural, racial or sexual minority – i.e. African American, French Canadian, Jewish, Gay& Lesbian, Black British etc.; a full list of the labels used in the Encyclopedia is available for downloading in the MyLE Account, the Submissions Forms and Company Reports section (accessible after logging in) – see 'Contribution Management: Guides and Submission Forms', Download Article Submission Forms.

 5. Formal Matters: Citations, Referencing, Notes, and Punctuation